 Hello.
 I’m Alok.

-The facts: I’m a Data Science Manager at Airbnb and an Affiliated Researcher at Stanford University.
+The facts: I’m a Director of Data Science at Airbnb and formerly an Affiliated Researcher at Stanford University.
 In my past life I was a Research Fellow in Mathematics at Oxford University and then a High Frequency Trader on Wall Street.

 My journey so far: I spent the first 28 years of my life living in the UK.
 I studied pure Mathematics at undergrad before becoming interested in statistical finance and completing a PhD in derivative pricing.
 At this point I became a big fan of all things Bayesian, especially methods for estimating unknown unobservable parameters of a system.